hannahwilbert/L3Networks1/src/products/professional-services.md

 metaKeywords: 'IT strategy, IT planning, IT service management, IT adoption, Technology acceleration, Professional Services'
 socialImage: /images/social/og_ProfessionalServices.png
 mainTitle: 'Achieve Your Vision with Expert <span class="text-teal-400">Professional Services</span>'
 subtitle: 'Your trusted partner in IT strategy, planning, and execution.
-At L3 Networks, every engagement is guided by Elevate, our structured framework for stabilizing, optimizing, and transforming technology operations to achieve measurable business outcomes.'
+At L3 Networks, every engagement is guided by <span class="text-teal-400">Elevate</span>, our structured framework for stabilizing, optimizing, and transforming technology operations to achieve measurable business outcomes.'
 prodtitle: |
   Why Partner with L3 for <span class="text-teal-400">Professional Services</span>?
 prodbody: |
   <p>Navigating the complexities of IT strategy, security, and transformation requires more than technical expertise.</p>

-  <p>The Elevate Framework provides the structure and clarity that ensure every engagement, from cybersecurity to modernization, is delivered with purpose, accountability, and measurable progress.</p>
+  <p>The <span class="text-teal-400">Elevate Framework</span> provides the structure and clarity that ensure every engagement, from cybersecurity to modernization, is delivered with purpose, accountability, and measurable progress.</p>

   <p>Whether planning a large-scale transformation, managing a merger, or aligning IT operations with growth objectives, Elevate ensures that strategy and execution stay connected.</p>